Freedom Road Socialist Organization

-Publications

-FRSO's main publication is the website and monthly paper Fight Back!
-News (FB!N) and its Spanish section Lucha y Resiste.

 History

 Origins

 In 1985, the Proletarian Unity League and the Revolutionary Workers Headquarters merged to create FRSO.
 In 1986, FRSO fused with the Organization for Revolutionary Unity.
 In 1988, FRSO absorbed the Amílcar Cabral-Paul Robeson Collective.

 In 1993, FRSO merged with the Socialist Organizing Network (SON) and adopted the placeholder name "Freedom Road Socialist Organization / Socialist Organizing Network" (FRSO/SON).
 The SON was formed by former members of the League of Revolutionary Struggle (LRS), which had dissolved in the late 1980s.
 The 1994 FRSO Congress, which formalized the merger, was called the "First Congress of FRSO/SON".
 However, no new name emerged, and FRSO/SON reverted back to FRSO afterwards.

 FRSO's component groups believed that ultraleftism was the US New Communist movement's main error.
 Merging under the FRSO banner, these groups hoped to consolidate the movement's remnants in a single organization and move beyond the sectarianism that marked the previous decades.